On Sale Date: June & July 2010; Cover Date: August & September 2010

 project that I've enjoyed on any level.
 Due to those fond memories of

-the Ultimates, I picked up the first story-arc of his Ultimate Avengers
+the Ultimates, I read the first story-arc of his Ultimate Avengers

 series and was pleasantly surprised by the story that Millar and Carlos

 Pacheco produced.
-I don't know if I would have stuck with the series,
+I doubt I would have stuck with the series,

-however, until I learned that Ghost Rider was to be the villain of the
+however, until I learned that Ghost Rider was the focal point of the

 next arc.

-seemingly every other Marvel character had already been farmed out.
+seemingly every other Marvel character had already been farmed out by this point.
 I

 wasn't surprised that Millar was the writer responsible for Ghost

-Rider's introduction, though, as the writer has expressed his love of
+Rider's introduction, though, as the writer had expressed his love of

 the character in numerous interviews.
 In fact, every time the Ghost

-Rider series has been relaunched I expected Millar's name to be
+Rider series was relaunched in this era I expected Millar's name to be

 attached.
-So I am curious to see what Millar does with the character.
+So I was curious to see what Millar was going to do with the character.

 who seems to be the exact same character as his normal Marvel Universe

 counterpart.
-I question the logic behind this, I mean what's the point
+I question the logic behind this, I mean what was the point

-of having an Ultimate Punisher if there's no difference between him and
+of having an Ultimate Punisher if there was no difference between him and

 This does give artist Leinil Yu the opportunity to